SCROLL DOWN FOR ALL OWNERS MANUALS and for power supplies for standalone products!

 POWERING OTHER (standalone) METASONIX PRODUCTS:

-Newer products, such as the S-2000 synth, D-2000 drum machine, RKP power supply for Euro, and F and TX-3 pedals, include “universal” AC power adapters that can be used on 100-240v ac mains, with only a mains plug adapter needed for different countries.
+Later products, such as the S-2000 synth, D-2000 drum machine, RKP power supply for Euro, and F and TX-3 pedals, include “universal” AC power adapters that can be used on 100-240v ac mains, with only a mains plug adapter needed for different countries.
 If you need a new supply for these models, we recommend you find a 12-volt, 5-amp switching “brick” supply.
 It must have a 2.1mm coaxial output plug with center positive.
 This is a VERY common supply and is often sold around the world for powering small laptops and LED lighting.
-Some are noisier than others, recommend you buy one and return it if you have noise problems.
+Some are noisier than others, it is impossible to be sure a given supply will be quiet enough, welcome to the 21st century.
+Recommend you buy one and return it if you have noise problems.
 Suitable models for North American purchase include:

-• Amazon carries too many power supplies to list here.
-Possible models include: 1, 2 and many others.
+- Amazon carries too many power supplies to list here.
+Most are very poor quality and noisy.

 We can recommend some adapters that are available in the UK or Europe, should your dealer not be able to provide the proper adapter.